-The Manager believes the Reference Rate Provider's selection process for Constituent Exchanges described below as well as, in the case of Index Prices, the methodology of each Index Price's algorithm described below provides a more accurate picture of digital asset price movements than a simple average of Digital Asset Exchange spot prices, and that the weighting of digital asset prices on the Constituent Exchanges limits the inclusion of data that is influenced by temporary price dislocations that may result from technical problems, limited liquidity or fraudulent activity elsewhere in the digital asset spot market.
+The Manager believes the Reference Rate Provider's selection process for Constituent Trading Platforms described below as well as, in the case of Index Prices, the methodology of each Index Price's algorithm described below provides a more accurate picture of digital asset price movements than a simple average of Digital Asset Trading Platform spot prices, and that the weighting of digital asset prices on the Constituent Trading Platforms limits the inclusion of data that is influenced by temporary price dislocations that may result from technical problems, limited liquidity or fraudulent activity elsewhere in the digital asset spot market.
 By referencing multiple trading venues and weighting them based on trade activity, the Manager believes that the impact of any potential fraud, manipulation or anomalous trading activity occurring on any single venue is reduced.

-Constituent Exchange Selection
+Constituent Trading Platform Selection

-The Constituent Exchanges used to derive Digital Asset Reference Rates are selected by the Reference Rate Provider utilizing a methodology that is guided by the International Organization of Securities Commissions ("IOSCO") principles for financial benchmarks.
-For an exchange to become a Constituent Exchange, it must satisfy the criteria listed below (the "Inclusion Criteria"):
+The Constituent Trading Platforms that are included in each Fund Component's Digital Asset Reference Rates are selected by the Reference Rate Provider utilizing a methodology that is guided by the International Organization of Securities Commissions ("IOSCO") principles for financial benchmarks.
+For a trading platform to become a Constituent Trading Platform, it must satisfy the criteria listed below (the "Inclusion Criteria"):

-- Sufficient USD liquidity relative to the size of the listed assets; - No evidence in the past 12 months of trading restrictions on individuals or entities that would otherwise meet the exchange's eligibility requirements to trade; - No evidence in the past 12 months of undisclosed restrictions on deposits or withdrawals from user accounts; - Real-time price discovery; - Limited or no capital controls; - Transparent ownership including a publicly-owned ownership entity; - Publicly available language and policies addressing legal and regulatory compliance in the U.S., including KYC (Know Your Customer), AML (Anti-Money Laundering) and other policies designed to comply with relevant regulations that might apply to it; - Be a U.S.-domiciled exchange or a non-U.S. domiciled exchange that is able to service U.S. investors; - Offer programmatic spot trading of the trading pair; and - Reliably publish trade prices and volumes on a real-time basis through Rest and Websocket APIs.
+- No evidence in the past 12 months of trading restrictions on individuals or entities that would otherwise meet the trading platform's eligibility requirements to trade; - No evidence in the past 12 months of undisclosed restrictions on deposits or withdrawals from user accounts; - Real-time price discovery; - Limited or no capital controls; - Transparent ownership including a publicly-known ownership entity; - Publicly available language and policies addressing legal and regulatory compliance, including KYC, AML, and other policies designed to comply with relevant regulations that might apply to it; and - Offer programmatic spot trading of the trading pair, and reliably publish trade prices and volumes on a real-time basis through Rest and Websocket APIs.